About the Program

 The following year saw 54 applications received, and 20 Indigenous students enrolled in 19 research projects, again covering a wide range of subject matter, from pollinator bees to effect of tree host and population phase on dispersal of mountain pine beetles and developing air quality monitoring devices for remote and reserve communities.

-The program relies on the generosity of public and private donors to support Indigenous interns and scale up the program.
+Initially provincially funded, the program now relies entirely on the generosity of public and private donors to support Indigenous interns and scale up the program.
 Learn more about how you can support the program, or contact us directly.

 Community Engagement